The $K^{\aleph_0}$ Game: Vertex Colouring: The basic version

 Now consider any vertex $w \in W_n \setminus F$.
-At the point in the game $n$ turns after $w$ was chosen as a fresh vertex by Maker, it was already connected to $V(K^n)$, and at that point Breaker can only have connected it to at most $n$ other vertices, so at least one vertex $v^\prime \in F$ was still available.
+At the point in the game $n$ turns after $w$ was chosen as a fresh vertex by Maker, it was already $M$-connected to $V(K^n)$, and at that point $w$ was $B$-adjacent to at most $n$ other vertices, so at least one vertex $v^\prime \in F$ was still available.
 Let $\hat{v}$ be the vertex in $F$ with this property and the smallest possible index.
-Then Maker claimed $w\hat{v}$ in her $(n+1)^{\text{st}}$ move of connecting $w$ to $\gm$.
+Then Maker claimed $w\hat{v}$ in her $(n+1)^{\text{st}}$ move of $M$-connecting $w$.
 As $w$ was arbitrary, this is true for every one of the infinitely many vertices of $W_n \setminus F$ and so, as $F$ is finite, at least one vertex of $F$ gets chosen in this way for infinitely many vertices from $W_n$.
-We call the smallest such vertex in $F$ $v^\ast$ and set
+We denote the smallest such vertex in $F$ by $v^\ast$ and set